jacebenson/cedar/docs/docs/cells.md

 # Cells

-Cells are a declarative approach to data fetching and one of Redwood's signature modes of abstraction.
+Cells are a declarative approach to data fetching and one of Cedar's signature modes of abstraction.
 By providing conventions around data fetching, Cedar can get in between the request and the response to do things like query optimization and more, all without you ever having to change your code.

 While it might seem like there's a lot of magic involved, all a Cell really does is execute a GraphQL query and manage its lifecycle.
-The idea is that, by exporting named constants that declare what you want your UI to look like throughout a query's lifecycle, Redwood can assemble these into a component template at build-time using a Babel plugin.
+The idea is that, by exporting named constants that declare what you want your UI to look like throughout a query's lifecycle, Cedar can assemble these into a component template at build-time using a Babel plugin.
 All without you having to write a single line of imperative code!

 ## Generating a Cell

-You can generate a Cell with Redwood's Cell generator:
+You can generate a Cell with Cedar's Cell generator:

 ```bash
 yarn rw generate cell <name>